NotYetEasy/AE-Motion/README.md

 5. Open After Effects, go to the **Effects and Presets Panel** and from there locate **DKT Effects** and use them.
 You have succesfully finished installation.

 >## Contribution:
 We would really appreciate contributers as we are mere newbies!
 Contributing will greatly help with speeding up the process of development.
-You can help by sending a pull request with the changes mentions.
+You can help by sending a pull request with the changes mentioned.

 <details>
 <summary><h2>Main Contributers:</h2></summary>